Routine and deep clean your Samsung dishwasher

-When performing a routine clean, gently wipe down the outside of the dishwasher and control panel with a soft, damp, cloth.
-Once the outside is clean, clean the filter.
-For the final step, place an 8 ounce cup of distilled white vinegar in the lower basket, and then run a Sanitize cycle.
+When performing a routine clean, gently wipe down the outside of the dishwasher and control panel with a soft, damp, cloth to remove any stains.

 Many dishwashers have a removable filter to make cleaning it easier.
-If yours has a removable filter, see the steps below.
-If these steps do not match your model, refer to your user manual (available at the download center) for the correct steps.
+If your model has a removable filter, see the following steps.
+If these steps do not match your model, refer to your user manual for the correct steps.

 Rotate the ﬁlter handle counterclockwise to unfasten the ﬁlter compartment door.

-Remove the filter door, and then remove the filter.
+Remove the filter door, and then remove the filter that is underneath.

 Rotate the ﬁlter door handle clockwise to lock the ﬁlter door.

 Nozzles should be cleaned regularly to ensure they can rotate smoothly and spray water through each of their holes.
 If any of the nozzles' holes are clogged, this reduces cleaning performance and can leave food particles on dishes.
 See the following steps for an example of how to clean them.
-If these steps do not match your model, refer to your user manual (available at the download center) for the correct steps.
+If these steps do not match your model, refer to your user manual for the correct steps.

-Unfasten the nozzle cap by turning it counterclockwise and then remove the upper nozzle.
+Unfasten the nozzle cap by turning it counterclockwise, and then remove the upper nozzle.
 Some nozzles don't have a nozzle cap and can just be pulled off.

-Clean the nozzle thoroughly using a small brush (such as a dishwashing brush or toothbrush).
-Allow the nozzle to soak overnight in distilled white vinegar, and then rinse by running water through the nozzle.
+Clean the nozzle thoroughly using a small brush (such as a dishwashing brush or an old toothbrush).
+Allow the nozzle to soak overnight in distilled white vinegar, and then rinse it by running water through the nozzle.
 Make sure water can easily pass through all of the nozzle's holes.

-Re-insert the nozzle and then fasten the nozzle cap to the nozzle by turning the cap clockwise.
+Reinsert the nozzle, and then fasten the nozzle cap (if it has one) by turning the cap clockwise.
 Afterwards, check whether the nozzle is attached correctly by rotating it.